SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-22-pandemic-in-retrospect.md

-substantially less corporate bungling, (b) stomp on the pusillanimous politicians who want to re-open economies immediately _before_ their citizens get vaccinated, and (c) educate the knuckleheads who think the vaccines are somehow going to hurt them with tracking microchips, or the Mark of the Beast, or&hellip; a long, sad list of various nincompooperies.
+substantially less corporate bungling, (b) stomp on the pusillanimous politicians who want to re-open economies immediately _before_ their citizens get vaccinated, and (c) educate the knuckleheads who think the vaccines are somehow going to hurt them with tracking microchips, or the Mark of the Beast, or&hellip; a long, sad list of nincompoopery.

 Not doing so well there: our vaccines are so slow and bungled, we're giving plenty of time for new mutations to generate vaccine-resistant variants, not to mention depriving the